 Long life and satisfactory performance of any equipment are dependent upon the care given to it.
-To insure long life, proper sanitation and minimum maintenance costs, the refrigerator should be thoroughly cleaned frequently.
-SHUT OFF FAN DURING CLEANING PROCESS.
-It can be unplugged within the case, or shut off case at the source.
-The interior bottom may be cleaned with any domestic soap or detergent based cleaners.
+To insure long life, proper sanitation and minimum maintenance costs, the unit should be cleaned thoroughly and frequently.
+The interior may be cleaned with any domestic soap or detergent based cleaners.
 Sanitizing solutions will not harm the interior bottom, however, these solutions should always be used according to the manufacturer's directions.
 It is essential to establish and regulate cleaning procedures.
 This will minimize bacteria causing discoloration which leads to degraded product appearance and significantly shortening product shelf life.